-- For example, the drug may not be on our plan's "Drug List"; or it could have a requirement or restriction you didn't know about or don't think should apply to you.
+- For example, the drug may not be on our plan's Drug List or it could have a requirement or restriction you didn't know about or don't think should apply to you.
 If you decide to get the drug immediately, you may need to pay the full cost for it. - Save your receipt and send a copy to us when you ask us to pay you back.
-In some situations, we may need to get more information from your doctor to pay you back for our share of the cost.
+In some situations, we may need to get more information from your doctor to pay you back for the cost of the drug.
 We may not pay you back the full cost you paid if the cash price you paid is higher than our negotiated price for the prescription.

 When you send us a request for payment, we'll review your request and decide whether the service or drug should be covered.
 This is called making a coverage decision.
-If we decide it should be covered, we'll pay for our share of the cost for the service or drug.
+If we decide it should be covered, we'll pay for the service or drug.
 If we deny your request for payment, you can appeal our decision.
 Chapter 9 has information about how to make an appeal.

-SECTION 2 How to ask us to pay you back or pay a bill you got
+SECTION 2 How to ask us to pay you back or to pay a bill you got

 You can ask us to pay you back by either calling us or sending us a request in writing.
-If you send a request in writing, send your bill and documentation of any payment you have made.
+If you send a request in writing, send your bill and documentation of any payment you've made.
 It's a good idea to make a copy of your bill and receipts for your records.